Savior Sorrow: Album information

 Bronson left the band in 2005, a year before the album was released, to return to film school.
 Although the majority of the guitar parts for the album were created by Gravy, Bronson did in fact write the majority of "Cut Me" and "The Need".
 Rather than recruiting another guitarist, the band decided to let Gravy tackle all the guitar parts in the album.
 Gravy had said, "it worked out really well, because Bronson wasn't a natural [guitar] player.
 Now that he's gone, I don't have to worry anymore that my riffs will be too difficult for him to play."
 Since then, Mushroomhead continues with only one guitarist.

 The album was released on Waylon Reavis' birthday, which is also the anniversary of the day he was asked to join the band.

 A demo version of the song "Burn" was included on a FYE sampler, which was given away in June exclusively with the purchase of two qualifying CDs at FYE stores.
 It was limited to 25,000 copies and was done in conjunction with Decibel magazine.

-Drummer Steve Felton (Skinny) says: "It's a new chapter in MUSHROOMHEAD's evolution.
+Drummer Steve Felton (Skinny) said: "It's a new chapter in MUSHROOMHEAD's evolution.
 There are sounds on this album that sound so brutal and huge.
 We focused on delivering some vicious hardcore mixed with heavy melodic hooks.
 Lyrically, it definitely reflects where the world is at this moment in time."

 The album's first single, "Simple Survival" debuted on Cleveland's WMMS on August 11, 2006.
 The band began a world tour on September 12, 2006, alongside SOiL, Brand New Sin, and The Autumn Offering as part of the Jägermeister Music Tour.
 It was featured in the 2007 film Return to House on Haunted Hill.

 Videos for "Simple Survival", "Burn", "Damage Done", "12 Hundred", "Save Us" and "Embrace the Ending" have been filmed.

 "Damage Done" was filmed by Robert Kurtzman's crew after the filming of scenes in the upcoming horror movie The Rage, which features a Mushroomhead performance.

-Waylon brings diversity and multiple dimensions to the band.
-He's a screamer and a singer who molds his voice to what the songs demand.
-Drummer and producer Skinny, comments: “Waylon is versatile.
+Drummer and producer Skinny commented on the addition of Waylon as second vocalist: “Waylon is versatile.
 He is a chameleon who changes his voice at breakneck speed.
 It’s truly remarkable.”

-With this album, the band continues to explore the musical depths by remaining different and forward-thinking as ever.